votommy/tommys-blog/blog-posts/spring-drive.md

     <br>
     The SBGA211, also known as the "Snowflake", is the most famous Spring Drive model, and arguably one of the most beautiful with its pure white dial that resembles snow on the Hida Mountains.
 But it's so popular, that it loses its appeal in my opinion.
 I wanted something unique and special to me.
     <br>
     Another model that stood out was the SBGA413, also known as the "Shunbun".
-It has a subtle pink dial that resembles sakura pedals floating on a pond surface.
+It has a subtle pink dial that resembles sakura petals floating on a pond surface.
 I seriously considered this one because of the elegant "Iwao" texture on the dial, meaning "rock pattern".
 But as I continued to browse the boutique, I came across one Spring Drive that I thought was perfect for me.
     <br>
     The Katsu-iro shares the same rock pattern on its dial as the Shunbun, but with a color more fitting for my personal taste.
 When I saw it for the first time, it was unfortunately sold out with no promise that it'd ever return.
 But just to be safe, I signed up for email notifications in case it ever went back in stock.
 On the 19th of April 2023, I received the email that it was back!
 I did not hesitate, and placed my order immediately.
 </p>